FAC8/fac9-gitbook/PreCourse/pre-course_materials.md

 ####Chrome Dev Tools

 The developer tools provided in Chrome are great for debugging and working in the browser.
 [Free Code Camp](https://www.freecodecamp.com/map) has a brief video series that will take you through how to access and use each tool.
+You may also want to look at Code School's free [Discover DevTool's course](https://www.codeschool.com/courses/discover-devtools), especially the first four levels.